-I want to thank Masse, James, Charlotte and the now mystery Redditor for giving me the feedback that helped to improve both my blog post and my site.
+I want to thank Masse, the two Jameses and the now mystery Redditor for giving me the feedback that helped to improve both my blog post and my site.
 If you see anything on this site that could be improved I welcome the feedback.
 I learned that I should keep my eye on the formatting and consistency of my code, not to over promise and to pay closer attention to accessibility concerns.

 Overall I learned that in order to always be improving—my code, my site, myself—sometimes I need to do things wrong.